Uncategorized

 There are many challenges for the US gas market, though.
 It is not a coincidence, that in the past two and a half years no final investment decision has been made for the construction of new large-scale export terminals: The US manufacturers have difficulties to find customers for their hydrocarbons, given the current oversupply of gas.
 Since the good utilization of the terminals is crucial for banks and equity partners in the context of project financing, many projects are on hold.

 Over the next few years, Australia will bring more gigantic quantities of liquefied natural gas onto the world market.
-At the same time, Eurasia is increasing its export of gas in the form of LNG and pipeline supplies.
+At the same time, Russia is increasing its export of gas in the form of LNG and pipeline supplies.
 Nonetheless, analysts expect China’s rapidly growing demand to rapidly absorb additional available volumes.

 In general, the Creon Energy Fund is also holding back on the financing of the large-scale LNG infrastructure.
 Instead, Creon Capital, as a fund manager, is examining entry into technology companies that make the handling and transportation of LNG more efficient.
 An entry into small scale LNG projects, especially in Europe, can also be an attractive topic for the Fund.
 The latter are aimed primarily at the supply of decentralized power plants, as well as the refueling of ships and truck fleets.
 These are growth markets that CREON keeps a clear eye on.